 An employer must permit the employee to take up to 2 weeks of leave for their own serious health condition in a calendar year, up to 2 weeks for the serious health condition of a parent, child or spouse, and up to 6 weeks for the birth or adoption of a child.
 This leave may be taken as needed in blocks or intermittently as needed by the employee.
-During the leave, the employee’s health insurance must be continued under the same conditions as prior to leave.
+During the leave, the employee’s health insurance must be continued under the same conditions as prior to the leave.
 The employee must be allowed to substitute accrued paid or unpaid leave of any other type the employer provides.
 When an employee returns from leave, they must be restored to the same position or an equivalent position in all terms and conditions of employment.
 An employee covered by the Wisconsin Family Medical Leave Act may substitute any other type of paid or unpaid leave offered by the employer.

-The Wisconsin and Federal FMLA leaves run concurrently, with the employee entitled to the protections of whichever law requires more favorable terms.
+The Wisconsin and Federal FMLA leaves run concurrently, with the employee entitled to the protection of whichever law requires more favorable terms.
 If the federal leave extends beyond the end of the Wisconsin leave, only the terms of the federal FMLA apply to the remaining leave.
 An employee must qualify under the federal law to be entitled to the 12 weeks of leave.
 The employee must qualify under Wisconsin law to be eligible for the Wisconsin leave entitlement.
-Satisfaction of one law’s eligibility requirements does not necessarily mean the employee has satisfied the requirements of the other.
+The satisfaction of one law’s eligibility requirements does not necessarily mean the employee has satisfied the requirements of the other.
 However, an employer may use the lower of the federal and state requirements for purposes of leave administration.
 In such a case, the satisfaction of the lower thresholds for federal and Wisconsin leave will result in employee entitlement to such leaves.
-For an employee who qualifies under both the federal and Wisconsin laws for leave on a birth or adoption, the six weeks of Wisconsin and federal leave may commence prior to, on or after the birth or adoption.
+For an employee who qualifies under both the federal and Wisconsin laws for leave on birth or adoption, the six weeks of Wisconsin and federal leave may commence prior to, on or after the birth or adoption.
 Wisconsin law provides that the six weeks of leave must commence within 16 weeks before or after the birth or adoption.
 Under federal law, up to 12 weeks of leave is available for the birth or placement for adoption provided the leave is concluded no later than 12 months after the birth or placement.
 The federal and Wisconsin leaves will run concurrently where an employee is entitled to both.

-The Bone Marrow and Organ Donation Leave Act requires that all employers with 50 or more permanent employees must allow employees up to six (6) weeks leave in a 12-month period for the purpose of serving as a bone marrow or organ donor, if the employee provides his or her employer with written verification that the employee is to serve as a bone marrow or organ donor.
+The Bone Marrow and Organ Donation Leave Act requires that all employers with 50 or more permanent employees must allow employees up to six (6) weeks leave in a 12-month period for the purpose of serving as bone marrow or organ donor if the employee provides his or her employer with written verification that the employee is to serve as bone marrow or organ donor.
 Leave may be taken only for the period necessary for the employee to undergo the donation procedure and to recover from the procedure.
-The law applies only to an employee who has worked for the employer more than 52 consecutive weeks and for at least 1000 hours during that 52-week period.
+The law applies only to an employee who has worked for the employer for more than 52 consecutive weeks and for at least 1000 hours during that 52-week period.
 The law also requires that employees be allowed to substitute paid or unpaid leave provided by the employer for Wisconsin Family and Medical Leave.
-Employer may have leave policies that are more generous than leaves required by law.
+An employer may have leave policies that are more generous than leaves required by law.

 An employer shall permit an employee who is a volunteer firefighter, emergency medical technician, first responder, or ambulance driver for a volunteer fire department or fire company, a public agency, or a nonprofit corporation to be late for or absent from work if the lateness or absence is due to the employee responding to an emergency that begins before the employee is required to report to work and if the employee complies the law This does not entitle an employee to receive wages or salary for the time the employee is absent from work due to responding to an emergency as provided in this subsection salary for the time the employee is absent from work due to responding to an emergency.